 The latest in the long-running tale of the beloved mountain man, Barnaby Skye, occurs early in the history of the Wind River Reservation in Wyoming, where Skye's mixed-blood son, Dirk, teaches school.
 A total eclipse of the sun panics the Shoshones, and leads a dour fifteen-year-old boy to rename himself Owl, the most dreaded of all totemic birds.
 He begins to stir discontent, teaching a doctrine of freedom from white men, and giving the Shoshones a new dance.

-At the publisher's request, this title is being sold without Digital Rights Management software (DRM) applied.
+At the Publisher's request, this title is being sold without Digital Rights Management Software (DRM) applied.

 That afternoon of July 29, 1878, was exactly like a thousand others that Dirk Skye had experienced, except that the light was dying.
 He glanced out the schoolhouse window and saw nothing amiss.
 There were no clouds.